6 places to go to avoid EES

 Then you won't be admitted.
 Many countries (like the USA) already require biometrics for visitors — EES brings a similar approach to Schengen borders.
 Data is stored for up to three years (longer for overstays or security issues) and then automatically deleted.
 The system complies with EU GDPR standards.

 People who don't live in the EU, which includes UK nationals, can visit for 90 days in any 180-day period.
-EES creates an electronic record of entries/exits so authorities can enforce that rule and reduce fraud.
-Once bedded in, it should speed repeat trips.
+EES creates an electronic record of entries and exits so authorities can enforce that rule and reduce fraud.
+Once fully bedded in, it should speed up repeat trips — the first registration is the slow part.

 This also paves the way for ETIAS, which is due later in 2026.

 It's a visa-waiver-style travel authorisation that non-EU, visa-exempt visitors (including UK travellers) will need before they go.
-It's currently targeted for Q4 2026 — most likely October, though no exact date has been confirmed.
-The Commission will announce the specific launch date several months in advance.
+It's currently targeted for October 2026, though given the problems with the EES roll-out that seems unlikely now.
+The Commission says it will announce the specific launch date several months in advance.
 The fee is confirmed at €20 (roughly £17); under-18s and over-70s are exempt from paying.
 Authorisation lasts for up to three years or until your passport expires — whichever comes first.

 Fraud warning: unofficial websites are already charging for "ETIAS registration" that doesn't exist yet.
 Only ever use the official EU portal at travel-europe.europa.eu/etias when applications open.

-You've still got options if you want to avoid queues or don't want to provide biometrics right now.
+You've still got options if you want to sidestep the queues or don't want to provide biometrics right now.

 Pick a destination outside the Schengen Area entirely.
 Within four hours from a UK airport you can fly to Ireland, Cyprus, Turkey, Egypt, Albania, Morocco or Tunisia.
 Or go further afield — everywhere outside Europe from Canada to Bali is unaffected.